samachola/chumvi_beta/README.md

 ## Available Scripts

-In the project directory, you can run:
+After you clone the project, you can run the following scripts in the root directory:

 ### `npm start`